 The meeting will be adjourned

-sportsmanship should be the prevailing attitude during all league events.
+Good sportsmanship should be the prevailing attitude during all league

-to distract a player while they are throwing will not be tolerated.
+Attempts to distract a player while they are throwing will not be

-Until the distraction is removed, the time allowance between darts may be waived.
+distraction is removed, the time allowance between darts may be waived.

-Complaints may result in the Board taking disciplinary action if a protest is brought
+Complaints may result in the Board taking disciplinary action if a

-complaints are made about an individual or team, severe action will be
+If several complaints are made about an individual or team, severe action

 themselves out of the throwers vision and/or behind the position from